rahul-sekhar/sharan/README.md

 - `/lib` contains PHP libraries and files with theme functions.
 This is where the core theme functionality is located
 - `/templates` contains PHP templates that are included into other templates using the wordpress function `get_template_part`
 - `/util/` contains utility scripts, for example to quickly update fontello icons
 - `/`, the root directory, contains mainly wordpress template files.
+Basic knowledge of the [roots wrapper](http://roots.io/an-introduction-to-the-roots-theme-wrapper/) is useful.
 - `/style.css` is a placeholder stylesheet with the theme version and author info.
 It is not used to actually style the theme, but is required by wordpress.
 - `/Guardfile` is a configuration file that can be used with [guard-livereload](https://github.com/guard/guard-livereload) to livereload a browser when css files are modified.
+This is entirely optional, and just makes it quicker to work on styling.

 Asset caching
 -------------